 Buros offers three complementary functions for improving the science and practice of testing and assessment.
 The three functions provide: (1) Test Reviews & Information - authoritative reference materials that contain descriptions and candidly critical evaluations of commercially available tests, essential to the evaluation, selection, and use of tests, (2) Psychometric Consulting - evaluation, training, and consulting services for proprietary testing programs, (3) Assessment Literacy - instructional and educational resources that improve the ability of individuals to use tests and assessments more effectively and responsibly.

-The CPRDC’s mission is to serve the region with restricted-access data sets collected by the US Census Bureau and other federal agencies in a secure computing facility bolster research that expands basic knowledge and provides benefits to the federal statistical system with a secure computing lab where qualified researchers with approved projects can conduct research using restricted-access versions of important datasets maintained by the US Census Bureau and other federal agencies.
+The CPRDC’s mission is to serve the region with restricted-access data sets to bolster research that expands basic knowledge and provides benefits to the federal statistical system.
+In their secure computing lab, qualified researchers with approved projects can conduct research using restricted-access versions of important datasets maintained by the US Census Bureau and other federal agencies.

 CB3’s research is highly diverse, ranging from brain injuries and other cognitive impairments to the heritability of social attitudes and the neurological basis of decision-making.
 Concussion research is a cornerstone of the center’s work.
 UNL researchers are studying how the brain functions and processes information before and after concussions.
 They’re focusing on athletes but this research could improve treatment for the 1.7 million Americans who suffer traumatic brain injuries annually.